emgeee/random-code-snippets/README.md

 random-code-snipets
 ===================

-Just some random code snippets
+Just some random code snippets I wrote for learning new languages or messing around in general.